LaunchCodeEducation/csharp-web-dev-curriculum/content/ASP-NET-intro/reading/asp-dotnet-intro/index.md

 ## How We Teach ASP.NET

-The following section is the first of many videos we will be using to demonstrate coding an ASP.NET application.
-The video below provides an overview of simple application routing via the use of controllers.
-This video also shows the final outcome of the app we will be building over the next several videos.
-In subsequent videos, we ask you to code along for maximum absorption of the topics introduced.
-A summary of the content introduced will follow each video.
+The following video is the first in a series designed to help you code your first ASP.NET application.
+We will be building this app over the next several chapters, finishing in chapter 13.
+The video below provides an overview of simple application routing via the use of controllers along with a walkthrough of what the finished app will look like.
+In subsequent videos in this series, we ask you to code along for maximum absorption of the topics introduced.
+A summary of the content introduced will follow each of these videos.

 ## Intro to ASP.NET - Video